Are your emails and attachments safe from prying eyes?

 - Features – Some features you may want to consider are contacts, calendars, file storage, inbox search, collaboration tools, and support for DAV services.

-- Security – What are the provider’s security standards and policies?
+- Security – What are the provider’s safety standards and policies?

-- Privacy – How does the email service protect your privacy?
+- Privacy – In which ways does the email service protect your privacy?
 What data is being collected, for how long, and why?

 - Threat model – How much privacy and security do you need and which service best fits those needs?